ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 			- he is authenticated in ForgeRock AM
 			- the request is passed through to the legacy IAM and the user is authenticated there also
 			- when legacy IAM responds, the user will have on the HTTP response a Set-Cookie header representing the legacy SSO token.
 The filter also adds a Set-Cookie header with the value of the SSO token resulted after authentication to ForgeRock AM.
-			- As a result, the user will have in his browser two tokens, on for the legacy IAM, and one for the ForgeRock AM.
+			- As a result, the user will have in his browser two tokens, one for the legacy IAM, and one for the ForgeRock AM.

 		- If the user is not migrated:
 			- the filter allows the request to pass directly to legacy IAM to validate the credentials